Referral Programs 101

 Unique Sharelink & Referral Codes

-One of the main goals of the sharing messages is to have a referrer share their unique sharelink and / or referral code to their friends, the potential referred customers.
+One of the main goals of a program's sharing messages is to have a Referrer share their unique sharelink and / or referral code to their friends, the potential Referred Users/customers.
 These are the primary ways of establishing referral connections between two users, a process we call Attribution.

-The Unique Sharelink performs two tasks when it is clicked by a referred visitor.
+The Unique Sharelink performs two tasks when it is clicked by a Referred user/new visitor.
 First it drops a tracking cookie in the user’s browser -- this allows us to know who sent this potential customer, and automatically create a referral connection.
 Then the sharelink redirects this new traffic to your website.
 You can decide whether you want to funnel them through your normal sign up or purchase flow, or set up a designated Landing page.

 Referral Codes are a way to establish a referral connection without tracking cookies.
 The referred user receives the code from their friend and is required to fill in the referral code on a form during checkout or registration.
 Alternatively, this can be autofilled as a coupon or into another relevant field.
 More info on Unique Sharelinks & Referral Codes can be found in our Share Options article.